-After a petition garnered more than 80 signatures against the proposal for a union hall on Kerth Road, residents were relieved when the St. Louis County Planning Commission denied the request in a meeting Monday.
+After a against the proposal for a union hall on Kerth Road, residents were relieved when the St. Louis County Planning Commission denied the request in a meeting Monday.

 The Laborers’ Local 110 Holding Company requested a conditional use permit for an old church building on Kerth Road near Coyle Court.
 The union wanted to use the building for administrative offices and a union hall.